The beauty under the mighty volcano

 Marzipan in Sicily was heavily influenced by the Arab candy makers in the 9th century, and Sicilian marzipan has preserved more of that influence than almost any other place in Europe.
 Marzipan fruits (Frutta martorana) may have been invented at the Convent of Eloise at Martorana in the 14th century.

 Frutta di Martorana making has been evolved into a real art of sculpture and painting: the good ones have a unique resemblance to real fruit.

 The shop windows in Catania are full of big trays or baskets full of marzipan fruit of all kinds.
-The really good ones, both in taste and realistic appearance are really expensive.
+The outstanding ones, both in taste and realistic appearance, are costly.

 Cassatella di sant'Agata

 The cassatella di sant'Agata is a traditional catanese dessert, which is made during the feast of sant' Agata.
 The cassatella is in fact a small Sicilian cassata in the shape of a breast, made with sponge cake soaked in rosolio (a type of Italian liqueur derived from rose petals) and stuffed with ricotta, chocolate chips and candied fruit.

 On the outside it is covered with white frosting and finished with a candied cherry on top.
 Most probably, the feast originates in the Isis cult, where a sweet shaped like the bosom of the goddess Isis (a mother goddess) is mentioned.
 Another parallel is found in the cult of the Eleusinian mysteries, where on the occasion of the Demeter rituals, sweet buns whose appearance reminded the breasts of the goddess (protector of the harvest and also a mother goddess) consumed.